cliftondavies/cliftondavies/README.md

 # Hi! 👋

 My name is Clifton.
-I am a graphic/web designer turned software engineer currently pursuing a part-time MSc in Computer Science from the University of York.
+I am a graphic designer turned software engineer currently pursuing a part-time MSc in Computer Science from the University of York.
 [Read more about me!](https://www.linkedin.com/in/clifton-davies-mbcs/)

 ## :toolbox:  Skills